The best Disney World itinerary planning guide for families that don’t know where to start when planning a Walt Disney World vacation.

 - Epcot with Kids: Everything to Explore at the World Showcase

-Epcot Option 2: Go to Bed Early
+Epcot Option 2: Arrive Early to the Park

 If you have younger kids who naturally wake up early you may want to arrive at the park for rope drop and then go back to the resort in the afternoon.

 Families with young children, especially those in strollers, will be able to navigate the park easily.
 Epcot is large park with a lot of walking, so be prepared, but during our visit when our kids were all under 5 we finished by 2:00pm.

 You will not get to see and explore everything Epcot has to offer in one day.
 This plan allows you to see and do the most popular attractions and rides.